gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

         - 1.536s in applying settings
         - 5.7s in configuring the build
     - The results are very consistent with what we have seen in the `MediumWithJUnit` case.
 There are lots of tasks configured and created even though they are not used, which speaks for the software model.
 Most of the time is spent in creating and configuring tasks.
 Which is interesting here since we're running with `--dry-run`, so while we could need the _specs_ of the tasks, we certainly don't need the tasks themselves.

+#### Profiling results for an Android build

+Here are some profiling results, as of March 16th, 2016 (`master`) on an [Android app](https://github.com/google/iosched).

+Running `gradle help` isn't particularly slow (~700ms) so profiling was focused on a real use case of up-to-date build.

+Running `gradle -Dcom.android.build.gradle.overrideVersionCheck=true assembleDebug` (daemon on, second, up-to-date run):

+- 35% of time spent in creating the tasks (Android `BasePlugin`), and most of this time (65%) is spent in dependency resolution
+- 7% of time spent in setting up the Android SDK
+- 16% of time spent in dependency resolution for getting the script classpath (`org.gradle.plugin.use.internal.DefaultPluginRequestApplicator.defineScriptHandlerClassScope(ScriptHandlerInternal, ClassLoaderScope, Iterable)`)

+That's roughly 40% of build time spent in dependency resolution.
+While somehow very diffuse, it seems that a lot of time is spent in executing the DSL build script logic, which is very costly due to heavy use of dynamic extensions.
+The call stacks are very long and involve a lot of method missing/extension handling.